samano23/samano23-Capstone_SA/README.md

-SpaceX-Falcon-9-first-stage-Landing-Prediction
+Prediction for SpaceX Falcon 9 First Stage Landing

 Description:

-In this case study, we will predict if the Falcon 9 first stage will land successfully.
-SpaceX advertises Falcon 9 rocket launches on its website with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because SpaceX can reuse the first stage.
-Therefore if we can determine if the first stage will land, we can determine the cost of a launch.
-This information can be used if an alternate company wants to bid against SpaceX for a rocket launch.
-In this lab, you will collect and make sure the data is in the correct format from an API.
-The following is an example of a successful and launch.
+In this case study, we will forecast whether the Falcon 9 first stage will successfully land.
+SpaceX advertises Falcon 9 rocket launches on its website for 62 million dollars; other providers charge up to 165 million dollars each; much of the savings is due to SpaceX's ability to reuse the first stage.
+As a result, if we can predict whether the first stage will land, we can estimate the cost of a launch.
+This data can be used if another company wants to compete with SpaceX for a rocket launch.
+In this lab, you will collect data from an API and ensure that it is in the correct format.
+The example below is of a successful

-Most unsuccessful landings are planned.
-Space X performs a controlled landing in the oceans.
+The majority of failed landings are planned.
+Space X makes a safe landing in the oceans.

 Methodology:

-Collection data from API and web page
+Data collection from API and web page

-Data Wrangling: transforming and mapping data
+Data Wrangling is the process of transforming and mapping data.

-Exploratory data analysis (EDA) by using SQL
+SQL-based exploratory data analysis (EDA)

-Exploratory data analysis (EDA) by visualization
+Visualization of exploratory data analysis (EDA)

-Interactive visual analytics and create dashboards
+Create dashboards and interactive visual analytics

-Predictive analysis by machine learning
+Machine learning predictive analysis

-Final report (PPT and PDF)
+The final report (PPT and PDF)

-END